zhangxiaosong18/zhangxiaosong18.github.io/_pages/about.md

 I am currently a researcher at Tencent, focusing on unified multimodal models.
 Prior to this, I was a researcher at the Beijing Academy of Artificial Intelligence (BAAI).
 I received my PhD degree from the [University of Chinese Academy of Sciences](http://english.ucas.ac.cn/), supervised by [Prof. Qixiang Ye](http://people.ucas.ac.cn/~0007279?language=en).

+🔥 We are seeking interns to join our team and contribute to the development of unified multimodal models.
+If you're interested in collaborating with us on this exciting work, don't hesitate to reach out!

 My email: zhangxiaosong18@mails.ucas.ac.cn

 ## Education